HGVSnomenclature/hgvs-nomenclature/docs/background/consultation/SVD-WG004.md

----
-layout: default-md
-title: SVD-WG004
-category: SVD-WG
----

 ## Community Consultation

-* * *

 ### NOTE

 The proposal below is the original proposal as published first on November 10, 2015.
 The proposal is **not updated** and does not include changes made after acceptance of the proposal.
 To see the current recommendations please check [_Complex (HGVS/ISCN)_](/recommendations/DNA/variant/complex/).

-* * *

 ### Proposal SVD-WG004 (ISCN<>HGVS)

 *	Status: <font color="red">closed</font>
 	:	proposal SVD-WG004 opened for **Community Consultation** on November 10 (2015) and closed on Jan.15 (2016).
-Although no objections were received, because SVD-WG004 covers variants that may become rather complex to describe and will be difficult to implement, the SVD-WG decided to accepted the proposal only as a [_**named extension**_](/versioning).
+Although no objections were received, because SVD-WG004 covers variants that may become rather complex to describe and will be difficult to implement, the SVD-WG decided to accepted the proposal only as a [**named extension**](/versioning).

 The proposal suggests to extend the HGVS recommendations to allow description of complex variants incl. those covered so far by the **ISCN** (e.g. transpositions, translocations, chromothripsis, marker chromosomes, etc.).
 In addition it includes suggestions to harmonise the HGVS and ISCN recommendations, removing discrepancies as much as possible.

-* * *

 #### HGVS <> ISCN

 The current HGVS recommendations [(_see Recommendations_)](/recommendations/general) do not cover translocations.
 One small example is given [(_see DNA sequence variants_)](http://www.hgvs.org/mutnomen/recs-DNA.html#tra) but this is insufficient to properly describe such changes when detected.
 The SVD-WG has received the request to extend the HGVS recommendations to include the description of translocations.

-Historically the description of translocations is the responsibility of the [_ISCN committee_](/bg-material/consultation/ISCN).
+Historically the description of translocations is the responsibility of the [_ISCN committee_](/background/consultation/ISCN).
 The ISCN recommendations cover the description of numerical and structural chromosomal changes detected using microscopic/cytogenetic techniques, while the HGVS recommendations cover the description of changes at the nucleotide level detected using sequencing.
 Given the increased use of sequencing technologies to characterize chromosomal abnormalities the ISCN committee and the HGVS/HVP/HUGO Sequence Variant Description Working Group (SVD-WG) have thoroughly checked and discussed the recommendations of both committees.
 The committees decided to design one format that, wherever possible, leaves existing standards intact but that also draws a clear border between ISCN and HGVS.
 Discussions concentrated around earlier proposals for the description of translocations, e.g. as presented at the [HGVS/ASHG meeting in Boston](http://onlinelibrary.wiley.com/doi/10.1002/humu.22516/abstract) [(_see presentation_)](http://www.hgvs.org/mutnomen/SVtrans_HGVS2013_PT.pdf), and a paper from [Ordulu et al. (2014)](http://ac.els-cdn.com/S0002929714001724/1-s2.0-S0002929714001724-main.pdf) reporting sequencing results of structural chromosome rearrangements.

-* * *

 #### Proposal